glycerine/spin_paxos/README.md

 a little availability (wait for the lease to timeout that was held by a dead master) for alot of live-lock contention avoidance that yields high throughput when not in recovery mode.

+For example, as an alternative to leases and to preview CAS-Paxos (just below), I'll note that CAS-Paxos gets its comparison-winning highest availability by going leaderless.

 > 2.3 Hierarchical Leases
 >